-Developmental Psychology: From Infancy to Death (PSY201) – Prerequisites
+Developmental Psychology: From Infancy to Death (PSY 101)

-Developmental Psychology: From Infancy to Death (Lifespan Psychology) requires four thought-provoking weekends to complete.
-The intensive class sessions are held on Saturdays and Sundays from 8:30am to 1:30pm.
+Developmental Psychology: From Infancy to Death (equivalent to Lifespan Development) is a 3-unit, intensive, immersion-learning course that requires four weekends to complete.
+Classes are held on Saturdays and Sundays from 8:30 am to 1:30 pm.

-ISP does not require prospective students of this course to complete any preliminary ‘introductory’ classes prior to enrollment in our weekend accredited college science program.
+ISP does not require prospective students of this course to complete an “Introductory” class prior to enrollment.